Early Arrivals and Late Departures

 Where federal, state, or local law enforcement officers are involved in an investigation of a possible violation of any applicable law, any search of a student residence hall room or other areas used for student residential living shall be conducted in accordance with legal standards applicable to police searches of private residences.

-There may be a number of reasons that may require a student to move due to his/her conduct or behavior on campus or within the residential community.
-The need to move would be communicated to the student through the conduct process, and the student would work with his/her hearing officer in that process to arrange for any necessary change in residence hall room.
+There may be a number of reasons that may require a student to move due to their conduct or behavior on campus or within the residential community.
+The need to move would be communicated to the student through the conduct process, and the student would work with their hearing officer in that process to arrange for any necessary change in residence hall room.

-When a student takes a leave of absence or withdraws from the institution, the student must vacate his/her room and return his/her key(s) within 48-hours of the effective date of his/her leave or withdrawal.
+When a student takes a leave of absence or withdraws from the institution, the student must vacate their room and return their key(s) within 48-hours of the effective date of their leave or withdrawal.